selimslab/selimslab.github.io/README.md

 ## Why?

 Like a personal shared internet archive, it's a single place to keep everything I like.
-My notes, code snippets, lists, artworks, ideas, poems, articles, PDFs, and images clipped from the web, etc.
+My notes, code snippets, experiments, projects, lists, artworks, ideas, poems, articles, PDFs, images, things clipped from the web, etc.

 I wanted to build something I'd love to use every day and I'm happy that it worked.